Call our licensed insurance agents (TTY 711)

 • Both Original Medicare and Medicare Advantage plans cover nebulizer devices.

-• Like all DME, Medicare will pay for most of the cost, but you will still pay a portion.
+• Like all covered DME, Medicare will pay for most of the cost, but you will still pay a portion.

 A drawing of a person selecting an option

-How Do I Get a Nebulizer From Medicare?
+How Do I Get a Nebulizer?

+After you have met the annual Medicare Part B deductible, you are responsible for 20% of the Medicare-approved cost for most covered equipment and services.
 This means that Medicare will pay for 80% of the cost of your nebulizer, and you will pay the remaining 20%.

 What Nebulizer Will Medicare Pay For?